Motion to Take Note

 The Government do not have a grand record on infrastructure projects of any sort.
 They certainly suffer from dither and delay, and it is therefore not surprising that the devolved Administrations have raised concerns—they do not believe that these projects will be safe in the Government’s hands.

 The Connecting Europe Facility for transport, or CEF, aims to support investments in building new transport infrastructure projects in Europe or in refurbishing and upgrading existing ones.
-On departure from the EU, CEF funding which has previously been agreed by or on behalf of the EU Commission for us may not be paid out if a withdrawal agreement is not in place.
+On departure from the EU, CEF funding that has previously been agreed by or on behalf of the EU Commission for us may not be paid out if a withdrawal agreement is not in place.
 This statutory instrument gives the Secretary of State the power to make good any shortfall in funding encountered by UK participants.

 I too have a few questions.
 When will we know whether CEF funding previously agreed will or will not be withdrawn, and will we have any influence over that decision or is it one purely for the EU Commission?
 Will the decision be a blanket one, or on a project-by-project basis?
 As of today, how many CEF-funded projects, and what are those projects, are potentially at risk of having their previously agreed funding not paid as a result of our withdrawal from the EU?
 What is the total amount of funding to UK participants that is potentially at risk in this way, and in respect of which the Government would have to make up that shortfall?
 Will the Government provide sufficient money to complete a CEF-funded project, and from which budget would that government money come?
 Can the Government give an assurance that it would not come out of the Department for Transport budget?